Bournemouth University: Talbot Campus

 The Talbot Campus is situated at Fern Barrow on the Poole side of the boundary with Bournemouth.
-It is where the main University buildings are located, including the students' union and the main library.
+It is where the main University buildings are located, including the students' union which hosts the student radio (Nerve Radio) studio.
+The main library and Dylans bar are also found here.

 Lansdowne Campus

 The Lansdowne Campus is just outside Bournemouth's town centre, housing three teaching and administrative buildings, the students' union nightclub and various halls of residence located around Christchurch Road, Oxford Road and Holdenhurst Road.
 A new Bournemouth University International College is currently being built at the campus.
 Unlike Talbot, Lansdowne is not a self-contained campus.

 Organisation and governance

 Bournemouth University is currently divided into the following faculties: